 The Foundation is subject to market risk with respect to its investments.
 The values of these investments will fluctuate as a result of changes in market prices or other factors affecting the value of the investments.
 The Foundation manages market risk through asset allocation and, maintaining a portfolio that is well diversified on both a geographic and industry sector basis.
-Subsequent to year end, the financial markets continued to experience volatility due to the uncertainty related to the coronavirus pandemic ("COVID-19") and the Foundation continues to manage market risk with a diversified investment portfolio and a long-term investment strategy.
+Subsequent to year end, the financial markets continued to experience volatility due to the uncertainty related to the Russian invasion of Ukraine and inflationary pressures and the Foundation continues to manage market risk with a diversified investment portfolio and a long-term investment strategy.
 The effect on the fair value of the Foundation's investment portfolio and the Foundation's financial results in the future cannot be reasonably estimated at this time.